-Advancing Pediatrics sat down with Paramjit Joshi, MD
+Advancing Pediatrics sat down with Paramjit Joshi, MD, Director of Psychiatry

 and Psychology at Children's National, to talk about behavioral medicine and her new role as President of the American Academy of Child and Adolescent Psychiatry (AACAP).